MicrosoftDocs/architecture-center/docs/guide/spot/spot-eviction-content.md

 - Tasks that are optional or have lower priority (ex. spawning a CI/CD agent for a dev/test environment)
 - Short lived jobs that can lose their progress repeatedly without having an effect on the end result

 Azure Virtual Machine Scale Sets are also offered with priority **Spot** and is an underlying service that will represent nodes for an Azure Kubernetes Service (AKS) cluster.
 As a result, stateless applications and opportunistic scale-out scenarios are possible candidates to build with Azure Spot [virtual machine scale sets](/azure/virtual-machine-scale-sets/overview) in mind if they're meant to run from an AKS cluster.
-The AKS use case is out of scope in the reference implementation.

 ## Considerations